Jimmie1717/bizgecko/README.md

       docs.lua
 ```

-Have the Majora's Mask ROM loaded then run the `BizGecko.lua` script.
+Have a ROM loaded then run the `BizGecko.lua` script.
 A form window will be created.

-All of the codes are stored in the `cheats.lua` script by ROM Hash.
+All of the codes are stored in the `cheats.lua` script by ROM ID. (appears at offset 0x3B in the ROM)
 If there are codes for the game when BizGecko is opened they will be loaded.

 ### Info